 6. Make it meaningful.

 In the long run, doing the things your student enjoys the most creates the times that mean the most to them.
-Sharing a favorite meal, splurging on a special dessert, attending family events and inviting friends to the house they haven’t seen in while are examples of what makes a real difference.
+Sharing a favorite meal, splurging on a special dessert, attending family events and allowing them to invite friends they haven't seen in a while to the house are examples of what makes a real difference.

 7. Be prepared to say goodbye.